EricMuller/qcm-designer-front/README.md

 * [Angular] - Angular is a platform for building mobile and desktop web applications
 * [Angular Material]  - provides  modern UI components that work across the web, mobile and desktop
 * [ngx-translate] - NGX-Translate is an internationalization library for Angular
+* [ngXs] -  NGXS is a state management pattern + library for Angular
+* [qcm-rest-api] -  qcm-rest-api is a sample QCM Rest API

 ### Continuous integration